hallpaz/3dsystems20/docs/assignment2.md

 ##### Loading mesh data

 The tutorial shows how to load an *obj* file and material data into memory to render a textured surface.
-Our first approach was to try to write the computed geometry of the mesh to an obj file with texture information.
-However, we discovered that the library does not support saving a mesh with texture coordinates yet and [it does not intent to add this feature soon](https://github.com/facebookresearch/pytorch3d/issues/151).
+Our first approach was to try to write the computed geometry of the mesh and texture information to an obj file and then, follow similar steps.
+However, we discovered that the library does not support saving a mesh with texture coordinates yet and [it does not plan to add this feature soon](https://github.com/facebookresearch/pytorch3d/issues/151).
 To solve this problem, we figured how to use the Texture class out of the source code.

 ##### Setting the scene parameters